Broadway Dims Lights Friday in Tribute to Reynolds, Fisher

-Broadway theatres will dim their lights Friday night in honor of Debbie Reynolds and Carrie Fisher, the mother-and-daughter actresses who died one day apart last week.
+Broadway theaters will dim their lights Friday night in honor of Debbie Reynolds and Carrie Fisher, the mother-and-daughter actresses who died one day apart last week.

 Fisher died Dec.
 27 after having a heart attack on a flight the week prior, and her mother Reynolds died the next day of a stroke.